jiho/atlasr/README.md

 *	Windows users, you should select the `base` subdirectory and then the main `Download R 2.** for Windows` link.
 Install with the default choices everywhere.

 *   Linux users, you should get it from your package management system rather than from the above site.
+The pacckage is usually called R-cran.

 Optionally (but this is recommended as it makes things easier in the following), you can install a specialized editor on top of R, which can become your only interface to R. We recommend [RStudio](http://rstudio.org/).
 On the download page, select `RStudio Desktop` and it should detect your operating system and present the recommended file for you on the next page.
-If you already use RStudio, **ensure that you have the latest version installed**.

 ### Download the latest version of the scripts